Use Google Earth Engine (GEE) with SEPAL#

 If you need to upload a table as a ee.FeatureCollection:

-1. Select csv file upload.
+1. Select .csv file upload.

-Use your GEE assets in SEPAL#
+Use GEE assets in SEPAL#

 If you select Copy link, the link will be copied to the clipboard and you can paste it into SEPAL or send it to someone for authorized use.
-Alternatively, you can select Share in the pop-up window and choose between the different sharing options.